MartyWeissman/Number-Theory-Lesson-Plans/DayByDay/Day 01.md

 Discussion of Euclid, Liu Hui, Aryabhata.
 Why history?

-A short discussion of the "mutual subtraction algorithm" in Han dynasty Chinese texts, for reducing fractions.
+A short discussion of the "mutual subtraction algorithm" in ancient Chinese texts, for reducing fractions.
 Carry out example of reducing 49/91 with this algorithm -- this was the example used in the *Nine Chapters*.

 ## Solubility of LDE